0xnoLE/Genesisproject/Project Choice.md

 Project Overview: Build a web platform that aggregates public data (like census, environmental, or traffic data) and presents it in an engaging, interactive format to tell stories about community issues, growth, and changes.

+This should read liike a blog so it can properly fit in the Jekkyl format hosted by Github.

 Let's start brainstorming an outline: